 - Receive a salary for your work ($8.50/hour for 4 hours per week)

-- Receive a $250 scholarship and Honors Learning Experience credit for the spring 2024
+- Receive a $250 scholarship and Honors Learning Experience credit for the semester

 • The Honors Advisory Leadership Council is searching for new members for the Spring 2024 semester.
 Students who participate receive an Honors Learning Experience with the potential to extend participation in future semesters.